testmikeorganizations/testJenkinssNew/README.md

 docker run -i -t -p 8080:8080 -p 50000:50000 --name=jenkins-pipeline-demo -v /var/jenkins_home dmalone/jenkins2-cf-pipeline-demo
 ```

 The default admin password will appear in the console as logs from Jenkins.
 This password is required to run through the initial setup of Jenkins.
-You can also obtain the Jenkins Admin password by executing the following: `docker exec -it ``docker ps -l -q`` cat /var/jenkins_home/secrets/initialAdminPassword` where ``docker ps -l -q`` will retrieve the last container ID.
+You can also obtain the Jenkins Admin password by executing the following: `docker exec -it $(docker ps -l -q) cat /var/jenkins_home/secrets/initialAdminPassword` where ``docker ps -l -q`` will retrieve the last container ID.

 After this is complete, then you can create the Demo Pipeline Job using the CLI: